 This class focuses on developing solid skills in German reading and writing with a specialized approach for English-German bilingual children.

-The students ages 5 and up focus on improving their German reading and writing skills by practicing German phonics (sounds) and letters, merging them to words and building first full sentences.
+The students focus on improving their German reading and writing skills by practicing German phonics (sounds) and letters, merging them to words and building first full sentences.
 All stories and workbooks used support early reading and writing comprehension skills through picture-matching, coloring activities, riddles and others that are a great and motivating choice for emergent readers.

-The group with children ages 9 and up take a closer look at the German language, working with fun approaches like detectives to learn about rules of orthography as well as more complicated grammar structures and differences to English spelling and rules.
+The groups take a closer look at the German language, working with fun approaches like detectives to learn about rules of orthography as well as more complicated grammar structures and differences to English spelling and rules.
 The students are engaged in activities and discussions to help them analyze language and acquire competencies such as reading and writing comprehension techniques.
-In order to gain a good understanding of Germany, they get to learn about its’ culture and mentality through well-known German children’s literature and engaging real-life stories.
+In order to gain a good understanding of Germany, they get to learn about its culture and mentality through well-known German children’s literature and engaging real-life stories.

 In both classes the individual literacy skills of each child are observed and the progress is facilitated through a targeted approach on the level of each student.
 All activities are meaningful and offer many opportunities for the children to be creative writers and communicate their ideas through written language.